rest-for-physics/framework/CONTRIBUTING.md

 The REST versioning system will allow to **stamp the data generated** with REST and it will allow to **identify new features or major changes** to the code.

-The stamped version version number in the file might serve as a solution to reproduce or recover previous results which may show discrepancies with future versions.
-The version number shall be provided together with published or internal results that were produced with a specific version.
-Then, if we own the data file, after reirieving the version in it, we can `make a reference to the current result`.
+The stamped version number in the file might serve as a solution to reproduce or recover previous results which may show discrepancies with future versions.
+The version number shall be provided together with published or internal results.
+Moreover, if we own the data file, we will always be able to recover the version used to generate those results.

 A change in REST version serves to markdown an important step or a timeline in the evolution of the code.
 The version `might be increased` in at the following scenarios:
-1. When new features are added (optional).
+1. When new features are added.
 2. When changes or modifications affect the behaviour of the framework.
 3. To fix a REST version release to produce data in a experiment physics run.
 4. New processes, metadata or event data types that introduce new funtionalities to REST.